-While I know that the amount of apps I had to keep me addicted to my phone is nothing compared to other people.
-But it is not about comparison of how many apps we have.
-It is about how the access to these things deprives us of so much that we don’t realize because we don’t take the time to look up and smell the roses.
+It is about the access to these things that deprive us of so much we don’t realize, because we don’t take the time to look up and smell the roses.

-Since removing all these apps from my phone, I am able to remember what life was like before smartphones existed.
-I still cannot believe that only 10 years ago the majority of people did not have smartphones.
+Since removing these apps from my phone, I remember what life was like before smartphones existed.
+I still cannot believe that only 10 years ago the majority of people didn’t even have smartphones.

 I was so nervous to make this change, because of my blog; but I made the change anyways.
 So what does my phone look like now?